Fir Bolg: Analysis

 Today, most scholars regard the Lebor Gabála as myth rather than history.
-Its writers are believed to have intended to provide an epic origin story for the Irish, like that of the Israelites, and one that reconciled native myth with the Christian view of history.
+It is believed the goal of its writers was to provide an epic origin story for the Irish, like that of the Israelites, which reconciled native myth with the Christian view of history.
 Ireland's inhabitants (in this case the Fir Bolg) are likened to the Israelites by escaping from slavery and making a great journey to a 'Promised Land'.
 The pagan gods (the Tuath Dé) are depicted as a group of people with powers of sorcery.

 The name Fir Bolg is usually translated in the early literature as "men of bags".
 The Irish word fir means "men" and the word bolg/bolc can mean a belly, bag, sack, bellows, and so forth.
 Kuno Meyer and R. A. Stewart Macalister argue that the name comes from the term Fir i mBolgaib, meaning "breeches wearers", literally "men in (baggy) breeches", which could be interpreted as a term of contempt for the "lower orders".
 Macalister suggests this expression had fallen out of use by the time the Lebor Gabála was written, and the writers tried to make sense of it by creating a story about men with bags.
 It has also been suggested that it originally meant men who were "bulging" or "swollen" with battle fury.

 The name may be based on, and cognate with, Belgae.
 The Belgae were a group of tribes living in northern Gaul.
 Some have suggested that the writers named a fictional race, the Fir Bolg, after a real group, the Belgae.
-Others, such as T. F. O'Rahilly, suggest that the Fir Bolg, Fir Domnann and Fir Gáilióin were historical peoples who reached Ireland in ancient times.
-He proposed that the Fir Bolg were linked to the historical Belgae, the Fir Domnann were the historical Dumnonii and the Fir Gáilióin were the Laigin.
+T. F. O'Rahilly suggested that Fir Bolg, or Builg, was another name for the Érainn.
+He believed they were linked to the Belgae and settled Ireland around the 5th century BC.
+O'Rahilly's theory has been challenged by historians and archaeologists, and is no longer accepted.

 John Rhys and R. A. Stewart Macalister suggest that the Fir Bolg are the Fomorians (Fomoire) under another guise.
 Macalister notes that the Fir Bolg are the only group of settlers who are not harried by the Fomorians.
 The Tuath Dé fight two similar battles at Mag Tuired, one against the human Fir Bolg and one against the supernatural Fomorians.
 The Fir Bolg lead the Fomorians to the second battle.
 The Fomorians seem to have represented the harmful or destructive powers of nature, while the Tuath Dé represented the gods of growth and civilization.